 What Marketers Need to Consider

-Any and all marketers can begin to prepare for voice search, regardless if they believes it will become important to their brand’s growth in the near or distant future.
+Any and all marketers can begin to prepare for voice search, regardless if they believe it will become important to their brand’s growth in the near or distant future.
 In fact, there are four things a marketer can do now:

 - Start tuning SEO to voice search.
 SEO is your number one play when it comes to voice search today because there is no paid advertising within Google assistant or Alexa.
 Consumers rely on them for search results, so Alexa, for instance, partners with Bing for its data.
 What this means is figuring out what questions people ask that are different on voice rather than search.
 Several techniques are helpful here: social listening tools or call center tracking systems can show the questions consumers are asking, reveal keyword usage, and unveil how they relate specifically to a product or brand.